 Lynn M. Roberson practiced litigation for over 35 years following her graduation from the University of Minnesota Law School, cum laude, in 1979.
 Ms. Roberson graduated cum laude from the University of Maryland in 1973 with a B.A. degree in psychology.

 In private practice, Lynn handled litigation and trial work in the areas of premises liability for violent crime, other premises liability, pharmacy liability, automobile/truck accident cases, products liability, malicious prosecution, and other personal injury law, as well as insurance coverage matters.
-Ms. Roberson completed over 80 jury trials in these areas as well as over 35 appeals.
+Ms. Roberson completed over 80 jury trials in these areas, as well as over 35 appeals.
 Her experience in the area of “premises liability” actions is broad and varied and includes slip/trip and fall, negligent security, wrongful serving of alcohol, wrongful detention or prosecution by store security, assault and battery, and dangerous conditions on property.
-Ms. Roberson’s representation of clients involved in these areas of litigation ranges from hotels and motels, apartment complexes, retail stores and malls, restaurants, and bars and nightclubs.
-She also represented plaintiffs in personal injury cases, both in Minnesota and in Georgia.
+Ms. Roberson’s clients include hotels and motels, apartment complexes, retail stores and malls, restaurants, and bars and nightclubs.
+She also represented plaintiffs in personal injury cases, both in Minnesota and Georgia.